speedata/examples/Readme.md

 This repository contains examples for the [speedata Publisher](https://github.com/speedata/publisher), an OpenSource database publishing system (create a PDF from XML data).

-More technical examples are in the directory [technical](technical).
+Introductory examples are in the directory [introduction](introduction), more technical examples are in the directory [technical](technical).

 Description  | Preview
 ------------ | -------------